-I developed the technology of Pink Sheets in 1963 at Saint Hill.
-It was piloted on the Saint Hill Special Briefing Course where much of today's training technology was developed.
+The Technology of issuing Pink Sheets was developed by LRH in 1963 at Saint Hill.
+On his order I piloted and wrote up the procedure on the original Saint Hill Special Briefing Course where most of today's training technology was developed.

-The original pink sheet application was to the Saint Hill Co-Audit where all students audited in one big room.
-Later the use of Pink Sheets was extended to correct flubs in coaching sessions with great success as the supervision of coaching has always been one of the primary functions of a Course Supervisor.
-Then still later the use of Pink Sheets was extended as a corrective action for all study.
+The original Pink Sheet Application was to the Saint Hill Co-Audit where all students audited in one big room.
+Later Pink Sheets were also issued to correct flubs in Coaching Sessions with great success as the supervision of coaching has always been one of the primary functions of a Course Supervisor.